Sada Abe: Murder of Ishida

 Ishida and Abe returned to Ogu, where they remained until his death.
-During their lovemaking this time, Abe put the knife to the base of Ishida's penis, and said she would make sure he would never play around with another woman.
+This time, during their lovemaking, Abe put the knife to the base of Ishida's penis and said she would make sure he would never play around with another woman.
 Ishida laughed at this.
-Two nights into this bout of sex, Abe began choking Ishida, and he told her to continue, saying that this increased his pleasure (erotic asphyxiation).
+Two nights into this bout of sex, Abe began choking Ishida; he told her to continue, saying that this increased his arousal.
 She had him do it to her as well.

-On the evening of May 16, 1936, Abe used her obi to cut off Ishida's breathing during orgasm, and they both enjoyed it.
+On the evening of May 16, Abe used her obi to cut off Ishida's breathing during orgasm, and they both enjoyed it.
 They repeated this for two more hours.
-Once Abe stopped the strangulation, Ishida's face became distorted, and would not return to its normal appearance.
-Ishida took thirty tablets of a sedative called Calmotin to try to soothe his pain.
+Once Abe stopped the strangulation, Ishida's face became distorted and would not return to its normal appearance.
+He took thirty tablets of a sedative called Calmotin to try to soothe his pain.
 According to Abe, as Ishida started to doze, he told her, "You'll put the cord around my neck and squeeze it again while I'm sleeping, won't you… If you start to strangle me, don't stop, because it is so painful afterwards."
 Abe commented that she wondered if he had wanted her to kill him, but on reflection decided he must have been joking.

-At about 2 a.m. on May 18, 1936, while Ishida was asleep, Abe wrapped her sash twice around his neck and strangled him to death.
+At about 2 a.m. on May 18, while Ishida was asleep, Abe wrapped her sash twice around his neck and strangled him to death.
 She later told police, "After I had killed Ishida I felt totally at ease, as though a heavy burden had been lifted from my shoulders, and I felt a sense of clarity."
-After lying with Ishida's body for a few hours, she next severed his penis and testicles with the kitchen knife, wrapped them in a magazine cover, and kept them until her arrest three days later.
+After lying with Ishida's body for a few hours, she next severed his penis and testicles with the knife, wrapped them in a magazine cover and kept them until her arrest three days later.
 With the blood she wrote "We, Sada and Kichi(zō) Ishida, are alone" (定、石田の吉二人キリ, Sada, Ishida no Kichi Futari-kiri) on Ishida's left thigh, and on a bed sheet.
 She then carved 定 ("Sada", the character for her name) into his left arm.
-After putting on Ishida's underwear, she left the inn at about 8 am, telling the staff not to disturb Ishida.
+After putting on Ishida's underwear, she left the inn at about 8 a.m. after telling the staff not to disturb Ishida.

-After leaving the inn, Abe met her former lover Gorō Ōmiya.
+After leaving the inn, Abe met Ōmiya, her former lover.
 She repeatedly apologized to him, but Ōmiya, unaware of the murder, assumed that she was apologizing for having taken another lover.
 In actuality, Abe's apologies were for the damage to his political career that she knew his association with her was bound to cause.
 After Ishida's body was discovered, a search was launched for Abe, who had gone missing.
-On May 19, 1936, the newspapers picked up the story. Ōmiya's career was ruined, and Abe's life was under intense public scrutiny from that point onwards.
+On May 19, newspapers picked up the story. Ōmiya's career was ruined, and Abe's life was under intense public scrutiny from that point onwards.